On importance sampling and independent Metropolis-Hastings with an unbounded weight function: Meeting times and polynomial convergence

 \subsection{Polynomial convergence rates}

 As discussed in Section 6 of \citet{joa2020} and in \citet{biswas2019estimating}, lagged chains such as those generated by Algorithm~\ref{alg:coupledPIMHlag} can be employed to bound the total variation distance between the chain at time $t$ and its stationary distribution.
-We aim for bounds on $\left|P^t(\bfx,\cdot)-\pi\right|_{\mathrm{TV}}$ that are explicit in their dependency on the iteration $t$ and the number of particles $N$.
-We present the following result.
+We state upper bounds on the distance of IMH chains to stationarity that are explicit in their dependency on $t$ and $N$.